k-ech/k-ech/README.md

 - Hi 👋, I’m Liam Stafford
-- I’m interested in AI and simulations development
+- I’m interested in AI and simulations
 - My goal is to someday develope a simpulation where intelligent life occurs
 - I'm always trying to learn something new in the programming space in the pursuit to sharpen my skills